76ers, Devils owners buy into Ripken, Cooperstown baseball

 “By accelerating the growth of our youth baseball platform, we plan to not only enhance the quality and experience of Ripken Baseball and Cooperstown All Star Village, but also to expand its reach to bring Big League Experiences to significantly more young athletes, especially those who may have otherwise not had access,” Blitzer said.

-Ripken Baseball, which includes vice president and former big leaguer Bill Ripken, also brings its youth sports experience to satellite locations through Ripken Select Tournaments.
+Ripken Baseball, which includes vice president and former big leaguer Bill Ripken, Cal Jr.’s brother, also brings its youth sports experience to satellite locations through Ripken Select Tournaments.

 Ripken is leaving ownership to the billionaires.
 Orioles chairman John Angelos said emphatically this week the team will not leave Baltimore — and Ripken is fine rooting for the Orioles from afar.